Last Updated on June 29, 2021 by Henry John

 Yandex Self-driving car is approaching self-driving like Google’s Waymo.
 Their aim is to develop self-driving cars that will serve as taxis of the future.

-The company, Yandex, has been testing their cars on public roads in different countries, such as in Russia, Israel and the United States.
+The company, Yandex, has been testing their cars on public roads in different countries, such as Russia, Israel, and the United States.

 They may not be in the frontline in the self-driving car race, but they are definitely not too far behind.